 Second question: What project have you been working on in quarantine, or what new skill have you recently picked up?

 [editor’s note: Most of the new skills I’ve picked up pertain to remote IT support, so I won’t bore you with those.
 A project I’ve poured myself into is my radio show on WBMR, sewersounds.
 When Walker Memorial was shuttered, the station shifted to have DJs produce shows from home and upload them to a playback system.
-It’s provided a welcomed and enriching distraction.]
+It’s provided a welcomed and enriching distraction.] - A question from my daughter, Amelia.
+“What color is your hair rn?”

 It was recently copper-colored, but I’d be happy to dye it a color of your daughter’s choosing, so long as I can find the color on Amazon!
 (I’ll send pictures.)

-19. Can you suggest another BE community member for me to ask them 20 questions?
+[editor’s note: She chose teal.
+Sorry!
+She’s on a real teal tear atm.] - Can you suggest another BE community member for me to ask them 20 questions?

 My lab-mate, Jim Abshire!
 Or another one of my classmates, Brandon Russell!

-[editor’s note: Guys, we’re coming for you!]
+[editor’s note: Guys, we’re coming for you!] - What’s new?

 I’m working on getting back to my engineering roots, to better practically apply of all the skills I’ve gained at MIT and beyond.

 Christina Birch received her PhD from the Department of Biological Engineering in June 2015.
-Her thesis as part of the Niles Laboratory is “Identification of malaria parasite-infected red blood cell surface aptamers by inertial microfluidic SELEX (I-SELEX).
+Her thesis as part of the Niles Laboratory is “Identification of malaria parasite-infected red blood cell surface aptamers by inertial microfluidic SELEX (I-SELEX).“

 BElong is immensely grateful for her thoughtful and candid answers here.
 We wish her the very best on all fronts, especially during haying season. *wink*